 The original G12.1 document was published in 2003.
-Review comments on the original document were recently requested from owners, steel suppliers, fabricators, erectors, university professors, and designers.
-Based on the review comments and subsequent task group discussions, the document was updated to reflect current practice and balloted in 2015.
-This updated document reflects the latest practice for steel mills, fabrication, detailing, erection, and design.
+Review comments on the original document were requested from Owners, steel suppliers, Fabricators, Erectors, university professors, and Designers.
+Based on the review comments and subsequent task group discussions, the document was updated to reflect then current practice and published in 2016.
+Subsequently, the document was reviewed by another group of independent reviewers, along with task group discussions, comments, and revisions.
+This current updated document reflects the latest practice for steel mills, fabrication, detailing, erection, and design.

-The document has been prepared as a guide and thus much of the information is general in nature, representing the latest steel industry positions.
-Recommendations should not be considered as strict rules to be followed by any contracting engineer, authority, fabricator, or contractor.
+This document has been prepared as a guide and thus much of the information is general in nature, representing the latest steel industry positions.
+Recommendations should not be considered as strict rules to be followed by any Contracting Engineer, Authority, Fabricator, or Contractor.
 Also, this document should be used in conjunction with the other Collaboration documents for further clarification on specific issues.